-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through scientific studies.

-Women who are pregnant or breastfeeding should consult a physician before taking any dietary supplements.
+Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any supplements.

-The nature of bee pollen is entirely dependent on the flower from which the pollen was obtained.
-Carbohydrate and protein content can vary widely from one plant species to another.
+The nature of bee pollen depends on the flower where it came from.
+Carbohydrate and protein content can vary from one species to another.
 Pollen taken from plants growing in areas with environmental contamination may be affected by the toxins in that area.
 This is especially true for heavy metal contamination.